-Another central theme in the Europe 2020 strategy, highlighted by the recent "Digital Agenda" of the European Commission, is the interoperability between information systems, including those related to spatial information.
-For years, IREA has been studying techniques for the integration of multisource geographic information and has been dealing with the development of e-infrastructures to share on the web the geographic data that the Institute itself largely produces.
 The activity makes direct reference to the European Directive INSPIRE (Infrastructure for Spatial Information in Europe), which aims to make spatial information of the various European countries compatible and usable in a cross-border context.
 To confirm the value of the activities carried out in the field of e-infrastructure development, IREA was responsible for the implementation of data infrastructures of the flagship project RITMARE, the main national research project on the sea of the five-year period 2012-2016.
-In this framework, IREA developed the open source software suite "GET-IT (Geoinformation Enabling Toolkit) starter kit" whose brand was registered in November 2015.
-It allows publishing on the web, through standardized OGC (Open Geospatial Consortium) services, not only maps but also observations acquired by sensors and it can be used by a broad spectrum of users to make the INSPIRE directive more operational and ,therefore, more effective.
-The software includes the EDI editor that guides and assists in metadata creation and publication according to the INSPIRE standards, thereby addressing the challenges of quality and coherence of geographic information.
-In 2016, this software was reported as a new tool for all Public Administrations committed to enhancing their territorial data assets by the National Directory of Territorial Data.
+In this framework, IREA developed the open source software suite "GET-IT (Geoinformation Enabling Toolkit) starter kit" whose brand, formally registered, allows to publish online and through standard OGC services (Open Geospatial Consortium) maps and observations acquired by sensors and can be adopted by a wide range of users to make executive - and therefore more effective - the INSPIRE directive.

 More recently, IREA researchers have focused on the study, development, and implementation of distributed systems for satellite data processing, with particular reference to cloud platforms, capable of hosting large archives of satellite data and providing considerable computing resources.
-In addition, IREA contributes to the implementation of an IT platform for the massive and automatic exploitation of Earth Observation satellite data within the ESA project GEP (Geohazard Exploitation Platform) and participates in the project for the implementation of the European infrastructure EPOS (European Plate Observing System) that aims at a better understanding of physical and chemical processes that cause Earthquakes, volcanic eruptions, tsunamis, ground instabilities, and processes that control the tectonics and dynamics of the Earth's surface.
+In addition, IREA contributes to the implementation of an IT platform for the massive and automatic exploitation of Earth Observation satellite data within the ESA project GEP (Geohazard Exploitation Platform) and participates in the project for the implementation of the European infrastructure EPOS (European Plate Observing System).
 In this context, IREA is responsible for the entire work-package on the use of satellite data.

-Regarding the research activities related to healthcare and health, they can be grouped in two main research streams.
-The first one is devoted to the study of non-thermal biological effects of low and high-frequency electromagnetic fields, with the goal of providing useful information to the development of safety standards for population exposure.
-In this field, IREA participates in the World Health Organization working group and other groups of experts at the international level (European Commission, Swedish Radiation Safety Authority, IEEE) for the review of the scientific literature on biological effects of non-ionizing electromagnetic fields, in order to release informational scientific reports.
-More recently, another activity has been complemented to this "historical" one of IREA, with the purpose of exploring the possibility of using electromagnetic fields for new clinical and diagnostic applications.
-In this framework, IREA researchers are engaged in the development of innovative technologies for diagnostics and therapy based on the use of electromagnetic fields at microwave frequencies.
-In particular, they are involved in the development of a novel technique for the early diagnosis of breast cancer and of innovative protocols to broaden the application spectrum of electro-chemotherapy, a technique used for cancer therapy that is based on the use of pulsed electric fields in combination with cytotoxic molecules.
-Moreover, interactions between electromagnetic fields at microwave frequencies and nanoparticles are studied.
-The latter, by selectively binding to tumor cells, on the one hand increase their identification on the other facilitate the localization of the therapeutic treatment.
+Regarding the research activities related to healthcare and health, they can be grouped into two main research streams.
+The first is devoted to the study of non-thermal biological effects of low and high-frequency electromagnetic fields, with the aim of providing useful information to the development of safety standards for population exposure.
+In this context, IREA participates in the working group of the World Health Organization and other international groups of experts (European Commission, Swedish Radiation Safety Authority, IEEE) for the review of the scientific literature on biological effects of non-ionizing electromagnetic fields, in order to release informative scientific reports.
+In addition, for years IREA researchers have been dealing with the risk assessment from exposure to electromagnetic fields used, in particular, by systems for magnetic resonance imaging.
+This activity led to the creation of a portal dedicated to safety from exposure to electric, magnetic and electromagnetic fields for workers operating in this sector.

+Another research activity aims to explore the possibility of employing electromagnetic fields for new clinical and diagnostic applications.
+In this context, IREA researchers are engaged in the development of innovative diagnostic and therapeutic technologies based on the use of electromagnetic fields.
+In particular, the activities mainly concern the development of a microwave imaging technique for the early diagnosis of breast cancer, the monitoring of cerebral stroke, and the development of innovative protocols to extend the spectrum of application of electro-chemotherapy, a technique based on the use of pulsed electric fields in combination with cytotoxic molecules and used for cancer therapy.
+Furthermore, the interactions between electromagnetic fields at microwave frequencies and nanoparticles are studied, which, by selectively binding to the tumor cells, increase their detection and facilitate the localization of the therapeutic treatment.

-Many others are the themes on which IREA researchers work, such as the study of the properties of materials and artefacts using TeraHertz frequency sensors, the analysis of territorial planning and the effects of soil sealing due to the territory cementation, the development of remote sensing techniques to estimate the characteristics of marine ice, currents and wind fields on the sea surface, also thanks to the development of innovative radar systems for sea state monitoring.
+Many others are the themes on which IREA researchers work, such as the study of the properties of materials and artefacts using TeraHertz frequency sensors, the analysis of territorial planning and the effects of soil sealing due to the territory cementation, the development of remote sensing techniques to estimate the characteristics of marine ice, currents and wind fields on the sea surface.